Joseph de La Roche Daillon

-Joseph de La Roche Daillon (died 1656, Paris) was a French Catholic missionary to the Huron Indians and a Franciscan Récollet priest.
-He is best remembered in Canada as an explorer and missionary, and in the United States as the discoverer of oil near the Allegany River.
+Joseph de La Roche Daillon (died 1656, Paris) was a Franciscan Récollet priest and a French missionary to the Wendat (Huron) and Attawandaron (Neutral).
+He is remembered in Canada as an explorer and missionary, and in the United States for his alleged discovery of the first recorded source of petroleum in North America.

-He was the son of Jacques de La Roche, seigneur of Daillon in Anjou, and of Jeanne Froyer of La Baronnière.
-La Roche's career as a missionary lasted less than five years in the 1620s.
+Daillon was the son of Jacques de La Roche, seigneur of Daillon in Anjou, and of Jeanne Froyer of La Baronnière.
+His career as a missionary in New France in the 1620s lasted less than five years.

-Arrival in Quebec and among the Hurons, 1625
+Arrival in New France

-La Roche arrived at Quebec City from Dieppe on June 19, 1625, to become a missionary to the Hurons.

-His superiors having requested him to go and lend his assistance to Father Nicolas Viel, a missionary to the Hurons, he had already gone as far as Trois-Rivières in the company of St. Jean de Brébeuf, when he learned of Father Viel's death, which had occurred on June 25.
-Both Hurons and French then persuaded them to turn back.
+Daillon arrived at Quebec from Dieppe on June 19, 1625.
+He had been asked by his superiors to provide assistance to Father Nicolas Viel, a missionary to the Wendat.
+He had travelled as far as Trois-Rivières in the company of Jesuit missionary Jean de Brébeuf, when he learned of Father Viel's death.
+On the advice of their Wendat and French escorts, both men decided to turn back.